 As a landlord, the only way you can terminate your tenant’s lease is when they break a term.

 When you’re a landlord in Florida, it’s always best to know the law.
-If you’re still unsure about anything, feel free to give Suncastle Property Management a call today and learn what we can do for your property.
+If you’re still unsure about anything, feel free to give Suncastle Property Management a call today and learn what we can do for your investment.

 Disclaimer: This information isn’t intended to be used as a substitute for professional legal advice.
 Laws change and this information may no longer be up to date when you read it.
 If you have a specific question or need help with any other aspect of property management, Suncastle Property Management can help.